OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/remedy.md

 ## Custom Field Configuration

-The OpsHub Integration Manager requires one special field to be defined on the entity that is being synchronized.
+The <code class="expression">space.vars.SITENAME</code> requires one special field to be defined on the entity that is being synchronized.
 This must be set up so that it can track the integration status of each item:

 | **Property Name**   | **Type** |
 |---------------------|----------|